Funerals

 If you know whether the decedent preferred burial or cremation, it's best to honor those wishes.
 If you don't know what the decedent wanted, you can check the will, a durable power of attorney for health care document, a separate document sometimes called "final arrangements", or the presence of prepaid arrangements in the decedent's papers.

-Burial: Traditional burial is more expensive and involved, but the funeral home or mortuary can guide you through the process.
-All together, a traditional burial will likely add $5-$8K to the cost of a funeral (including such things as the burial plot, burial marker, a burial vault for the casket, the actual burial, etc.).
+- All together, a traditional burial will likely add $5-$8K to the cost of a funeral (including such things as the burial plot, burial marker, a burial vault for the casket, the actual burial, etc.).

-Cremation: More than half of all deaths in the US (56% in 2020) are now handled via cremation which is substantially less expensive than burial.
-Cremation typically costs $500-$1500, although electing a fancy container to hold the ashes will increase the price somewhat.
-Aside from price, another benefit of cremation is that rather than having to rush to hold an immediate burial service, you can hold a memorial service whenever you want, perhaps after things settle down a bit, out-of-town relatives can arrange to return, and so forth.
+- Rather than having to rush to hold an immediate burial service, cremation allows you to more naturally hold the memorial service whenever you want, perhaps after things settle down a bit, out-of-town relatives can arrange to return, and so forth.

 Military Service: If the decedent was a veteran there are additional options to consider: see Veterans.